openalea/mtg/newmtg/doc/user/tutorial_mtg_aml.rst

 :func:`Path`
 -------------

-The Path returns a list of vertices defining the path between two vertices
+The :func:`Path` returns a list of vertices defining the path between two vertices

 .. doctest::